-My new book, A Treacherous Likeness, is inspired by the lives of the Shelleys – Percy and Mary – and includes my own version of that famous summer on Lake Geneva in 1816, when Frankenstein was conceived.
+My book, The Frankenstein Monster, is inspired by the lives of the Shelleys – Percy and Mary – and includes my own version of that famous summer on Lake Geneva in 1816, when Frankenstein was conceived.
 So it’s no surprise that I’m choosing Frankenstein’s monster as the first on my list.
 We’ve all seen so many film versions of this book that I think we’ve rather lost sight of how terrifying it would have been for its first readers.
 No bulging foreheads and bolts through the neck in the book, the true horror of Frankenstein is the very idea of assuming a God-like power of creation – a creation that mocks the human form by mimicking it: “It was already one in the morning… when, by the glimmer of the half-extinguished light, I saw the dull yellow eye of the creature open …”

 Nosferatu, necromancer, shape-shifter, corpuscle-craver, Dracula has become as ubiquitous in film form as Frankenstein’s monster ever was, and the whole vampire vogue has enjoyed an extraordinary renaissance with the Twilight saga and the likes of True Blood on TV.
 Dracula may be the daddy of the undead but he was not, in fact, the original fictional vampire – that honour goes to The Vampyre, a story probably started by Lord Byron during that same infamous summer of 1816, but finished and published by his doctor John Polidori.